 Alice Jane followed him to the grave 11 years later, on July 29, 1969, just nine days after man first landed on the Moon.
 Burial was in the Kingwood Odd Fellows Cemetery.

-Daughter Margaret "Faye" Ream married a cousin, Albert A. Romesburg (1909- ? ), son of John Harrison and Sarah (Younkin) Romesburg and grandson of John F. and Elizabeth (McNair) Younkin.
+Daughter Margaret "Faye" Ream married a cousin, Albert A. Romesburg (1909- ? ), son of John Harrison and Sarah (Younkin) Romesburg of the family of Rev. Herman and Susanna (Faidley) Younkin.
 Their residence in the 1960s was in Markleton.

-Son Charles H. Ream married a cousin, Pauline Romesburg, daughter of John Harrison and Sarah (Younkin) Romesburg and granddaughter of John F. and Elizabeth (McNair) Younkin.
+Son Charles H. Ream married a cousin, Pauline Romesburg, daughter of John Harrison and Sarah (Younkin) Romesburg, also of the family of Rev. Herman and Susanna (Faidley) Younkin.
 They lived in Markleton in 1969.

 Son Charles H. Ream (1906-1975) was born on June 30, 1906 in Casselman.
-He married Pauline Romesburg.
+He married a cousin, Pauline Romesburg ( ? - ? ), daughter of John Harrison and Sarah "Ella" (Younkin) Romesburg of the family of Rev. Herman and Susanna (Faidley) Younkin.
 Their children were Larry D. Ream and Diana Mark.
 The Reams made their residence in Markleton, and were members of the Kingwood Grange and Kingwood Church of God.
 Charles also belonged to the Odd Fellows lodge of Kingwood.
 He died at age 69, at home, on Oct.
 4, 1975.
 After Rev. Paul Tobias led the funeral service, Charles' remains were placed at rest in the Kingwood Odd Fellows Cemetery.